This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 After the value question, Flint spoke of how he worked with Verizon for four years, for a fee of $1M per month and was able to measure the financial upside of such a huge investment.

-So, he used impressive proof to 1) make the client’s investment seem small and the opportunity incredible, 2) generate excitement around outcomes.
+Flint was using impressive proof to 1) make the client’s investment seem small and the opportunity incredible, 2) generate excitement around outcomes, and 3) reinforcing authority.

 - “We’re an institute”